GabrielMalakias/GabrielMalakias.github.io/_posts/2016-12-08-playing_with_circuit_breakers.md

 ---
 layout: post
+title: 'Playing with circuit-breakers'
+date:   2016-12-08 00:00:00
 categories: ruby circuit-breaker
+disqus: true
 ---

 At this year I went to QCon São Paulo, I saw many cool things and lots of new technologies.
 In the conference, some speakers talked about how we can make resilient systems.
 Kolton Andrus ([slides][kolton-andrus]) spoke about of Netflix Toolset, he mentioned Spinnaker, Chaos Kong and Hystrix.
 I liked so much of Hystrix, because the concept behind this mechanism sounds very simple and can be useful in many situations.
 In this post, I will try to talk about it.

-First, what's is Hystrix?
+Oh, what is Hystrix?
 The Netflix describes Hystrix as "[...] a latency and fault tolerance library designed to isolate points of access to remote systems, services and 3rd party libraries, stop cascading failure and enable resilience in complex distributed systems where failure is inevitable.".
-Behind all advantages that it can give to us, it has a lot of patterns but we will talk about only one, called of Circuit-Breaker.
+Behind all advantages that it can give to us, it has a lot of patterns, but in this post I will write about only one, called of Circuit-Breaker.

-First, we need to think about circuit-breaker.
+We need to think about circuit-breaker.
 Let me see...
 Oh Circuit-Breaker pattern works like a home circuit-breaker, Obvious.
 But how it works?
 You can see it [here][homecircuitbreaker].
 In IT world, this mechanism can be applied to some cases to prevent errors or decrease latency.
-Picture this, you has a call to a external service, in this scenario many things can fail, you can get network error, some server can be out, or something unexpected can occurs.
+Imagine, you have a call to an external service, in this scenario many things can fail, you can get network error, some server can be out, or something unexpected can occurs.
 If you want to make your system more resilient, you need to assume that your system can fail.
-To avoid that problem, you can respond a default response or with cache, if a service is down.
-Using an circuit-breaker, when something goes wrong N times, the circuit-breaker stops to call the failed method and pass to responds only with a fallback method.
+To avoid that problem, you can respond a default response or with cache.
+Using a circuit-breaker, when something goes wrong N times, the circuit-breaker stops to call the failed method and pass to responds only with a fallback method.
 After a time period, the circuit-breaker try to call a method again, it can works or not.

-In this post, I will try to show some examples with the same app at the previous post, you can download [here][experiences](please use version 0.0.2).
-I added Docker in this project only to turn easier the environment setup, you can use only ruby(>=2.2) and rails(>=5) to run.
+In this post, I will try to show some examples with the same app at the previous post.
+You can download it [here][experiences](please use version 0.0.2).
+I added Docker only to turn easier the environment setup, but you can use only ruby(>=2.2) and rails(>=5) to run.

 I will show only one circuit-breaker gem available in Ruby, but if you search at RubyToolbox site you can found many similar solutions like [circuitbox][circuitbox] or [resilient][resilient].
 In this post we will use the [stoplight][Stoplight] gem.